 Euphorbias occur naturally in many parts of the world, but most notably Africa, Asia, Europe and North and South America.
 The variation of form and size provide a spectacle of plant life.
 Some are as large as trees and others range as small ground covers.
 There are over 2,000 species, many of which you will find familiar from interior commercial plantings.

 Most varieties of Euphorbia plants produce weird and unusual flowers.
-Gardeners should be cautious when handling Spurge, as all varieties have a milky latex sap, which can be irritating or even poisonous.
+Gardeners should be cautious when handling Spurge, as all varieties have a milky latex sap that can be irritating or even poisonous.

 How to Cultivate a Euphorbia Plant